Bijman/srb2bld/README.md

 *Only 32bit binaries are currently supported.
 SRB2 2.0 has issues when compiling/running with OpenGL on Linux and Windows, so only software acceleration for this build for now.

-**Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running it.
+**Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running game.

 ***Compiles successfully, but it can throw SIGABRT error on some MacOS versions.
 Runs fine on MacOS 10.14.